Kapiainen/Lauhdutin/Readme.md

 # Changelog
 **Version 2.7.0 - YYYY/MM/DD:**
+- Added support for using custom grid images assigned in Steam to native Steam games and non-Steam shortcuts.
 - Added a menu, which can be accessed by middle-mouse clicking on a slot, to provide access to features and settings on a game-by-game basis.
 - Added support for one level of subfolders in Windows shortcuts.
 The name of the subfolder that contains the shortcut is shown as the platform.
 - Added `installed:all`, `hidden:all`, `games:all`, `played:true`, `played:false`, `shortcuts:<subfolder name>` filter tags.